strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-get-started.md

 >[!NOTE]
 >You can unsubscribe from the Device Health solution if you no longer want to monitor your organization’s devices.
 User device data will continue to be shared with Microsoft while the opt-in keys are set on user devices and the proxy allows traffic.

-## Enroll devices in Windows Analytics
+## Enroll devices in Update Readiness

-Once you've added Update Compliance to Microsoft Operations Management Suite, you can now start enrolling the devices in your organization.
+Once you've added Update Readiness to Microsoft Operations Management Suite, you can now start enrolling the devices in your organization.

 ### Copy your Commercial ID key